tytydraco/yessleep/out/I_Didnt_Follow_My_Fathers_Rules_And_Now_Im_A_Field_Agent_For_The_Government.md

 I shuddered.
 I picked up a phone one of the soldiers had and pocketed it and it surprisingly was already on when I found it.
 I left the scene and went out in search of the other team.

-I was able to dial 1001 to get an emergency response to come here and I typed this post out using the phone the soldier had.
-I watched as the sunset and I swore I heard a shriek in the distance.
+I was able to dial 1001 to get an emergency response team over here and I typed this post out using the phone the soldier had.
+I watched as the sun set and I swore I heard a shriek in the distance.
 I immediately went in the opposite direction.
+Was that thing still alive?

+I quickly ran deeper into the forest, hoping to find the remaining soldiers.

-I'll keep you updated on the situation.
+I'll keep you updated on the situation...